sketchplugins/plugin-directory/README.md

 - [iOS2Sketch](https://www.design-code.app/docs), by DesignCodeApp: Import App Screens to Sketch
 - [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
 It works just like spell-check but within your Sketch files.
 - [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
-- [Sketch Md3 Color Palettes](https://github.com/icona79/sketch-m3-color-palettes), by Matteo Gratton: With this plugin you can import Material Design themes from the tokens generated with the Material Theme Builder
-- [Sketch Tokens Exporter](https://github.com/icona79/sketch-design-tokens-exporter), by Matteo Gratton: With this plugin you can export to your desktop a design-tokens.json file compatible with Amazon Style Dictionary.